mackurzawa/crusoe-cookbook/content/finetuning-llm/README.md

 ```

 This ensures that your fine-tuned model is properly loaded with all LoRA adapters and ready for inference or further training.

+## Conclusion

+By combining **LoRA**, **4-bit quantization**, and **multi-GPU training**, we achieved efficient fine-tuning of LLMs while minimizing resource usage.
+This setup enables scalable, cost-effective training without sacrificing performance.

+Next steps?
+Experiment with hyperparameters and datasets to tailor models to your needs.
+Happy training! 🚀